rns21/RDK_Documentation/docs/entertainment/docs/components/westeros.md

 ## Release Information

-### Current Release: 1.01.57 (November 25, 2024)
+### Current Release:
-The latest release introduces several significant improvements and new features:
+The latest release is `1.01.57` (November 25, 2024) and introduces several significant improvements and new features:

 | Feature | Description | Impact |
 |---------|-------------|---------|